 "I also monitor the effects of opening and closing new accounts so that I know when it's time to close some accounts and relax a bit to allow my score to rebound and when it's time to go after some more big bonuses.
 By keeping a close eye on my credit report and score, I have opened around a dozen new cards in the last 6 months all while keeping my score above 750," Tyler added.

 Michael Daugherty, founder of Bespoke Row, told GET.com he reviews his own credit report every four months.

 Michael said, "I started doing this because I had a dispute with a department store credit card company and refused to pay my bill for two months.
 After they reversed all the charges, I wanted to make sure that my credit report hadn't been impacted by their mistake.
 Thankfully it hadn't."
 After that experience, he began reviewing his credit reports regularly.

 Where Can I Get A Free FICO Credit Score?

-The only way to get a free FICO credit score is to sign up for a no annual fee credit card that offers free FICO® Scores with your monthly statement.
+The only way to get a free FICO® Credit Score is to sign up for a no annual fee credit card that offers free access to your FICO® Credit Score.
 As long as you don't use your card in any way that could lead to interest charges or other fees, you will pretty much have free access to your FICO Score.
-My favorite card that gives you a free FICO Score is the Discover it® (read our review of Discover it® credit card here).

 Some of you may be happy to pay for a more comprehensive credit report and credit score tracking service, and if that's the case, I would recommend myFICO Score Watch which not only provides your FICO Score, but also alerts you immediately if there is any change in your score.
 But if you just simply want to get your credit score, you should consider using a credit card like the one I mentioned above.